raspberrypilearning/from-me-to-you/en/step_8.md

 ## Reflect
-How did you get on with your Digital card project?
+How did you get on with your digital card project?

 Mark the tasks you have completed:

 --- task ---
 Come up with original design ideas to create a project for someone specific
 --- /task ---

 --- task ---
 Investigated other projects to help me get ideas
 --- /task ---

 --- task ---
+Broke down my project tasks into manageable parts which I completed part by part
+--- /task ---

+--- task ---
 Used  the skills I have learnt to turn my ideas into code
 --- /task ---

 --- task ---
-Referred to Information when I needed help
+Used the skills I have learnt to turn my ideas into code
 --- /task ---

 --- task ---
+Sourced the relevant Information when I needed help
+--- /task ---

+--- task ---
 Created a project independently with very little support
 --- /task ---

 --- task ---
 Used the feedback of others in my development process
 --- /task ---

 --- task ---
-Completed the Instructions, Notes and Credits in the Scratch Project page
+Filled in the Instructions, Notes and Credits in the Scratch Project page
 --- /task ---

 --- task ---
 Shared my project with someone I care about
 --- /task ---

 --- task ---
 Generated ideas for a new project which I plan to make
 --- /task ---